 Your brand doesn't exist to AI if AI can't find it.

 That's the reality for thousands of growing brands right now.
-ChatGPT alone has 900M+ weekly active users, and those users are asking it to recommend products, compare services, and shortlist vendors.
+ChatGPT has 900M weekly active users as of OpenAI's February 2026 announcement, and those users are asking it to recommend products, compare services, and shortlist vendors.
 If your brand doesn't show up in those answers, you're invisible to a fast-growing segment of buyers who never touch a traditional search result.

 The worse news: Google AI Overviews reduce organic CTR by 61%.
 Even if you rank well in traditional search, AI is siphoning away the clicks.
 Building AI visibility isn't optional anymore.
 It's a distribution channel, and it rewards brands that start early.